Applications for the academic year 2019 – 2020 is now available.

 School IDs are valid until October 31st, in most cases, following the year of issue.
 For example, an ID issued for the 2017 to 2018 school year is valid until October 31, 2018.
 However, we do reserve the right to amend this date depending on the circumstances.

-Are you a full-time, post-secondary student?
+Are you a full-time student as defined by the post-secondary institution where you are enrolled and attending a program for a minimum period of 8 consecutive weeks?
 You must have a GO-approved student ID in order to pay the student fare.
 The ID can be from either your school or GO Transit.

 Which School ID You Can Use